yosko/ecomic/README.md

 // This is the title header that will apprear above the panels of each comic strip. gSettings.MastheadImage = "img/masthead.png";

-// path to the Javascript file describing the scenes and comics.
+// path to the JSON file describing the scenes and comics.
-// The bits file is a juxtaposition of every one of the sprites for your actors (body parts, items, etc...). gSettings.SceneFile = "js/data/data_testscene.js";
+// The bits file is a juxtaposition of every one of the sprites for your actors (body parts, items, etc...). gSettings.SceneFile = "js/data/data_testscene.json";

 // Absolute numeric values
 gSettings.FramesPerSecond = 30; // unused